Owen-Exon/TTRPG-Residential/Location/The greenhouse.md

   - A large lily pad like plant which needs water to grow in.
   - It oozes this milk like substance.
 - pyrus bean
-  - A fast growing bean which if not harvested carefully can set on fire or explode.
+  - A fast growing bean which if not harvested carefully can set on fire.
-  - In order to stabilize them, they are soaked with oil.
-(Even once the oil has dried off the bean remains stable.)
+  - This makes them integral to the infrastructure of [[Astroid 4k2l]]